-Religious holidays have a way of bringing people together and this is why we celebrate Holy Saturday on April 3this year.
+Religious holidays have a way of bringing people together and this is why we celebrate Holy Saturday on March 30 this year.
 Holy Saturday marks the last day of the Holy Week.
 Jesus was laid to rest on this day.
 He was enclosed inside a tomb whilst his followers held a 40-hour vigil in his honor.
 All over the world, people also observe the last day of their Lent on this day, which they had begun months prior.
 Lent is a period of reflection and preparation for Easter Sunday.
 During this time, many people around the world give up one thing that they absolutely love.
 Traditionally, people abstain from eating certain food items, usually their favorites.

 History of Holy Saturday